pink10000/notes/graph_theory/topics/ch1-introduction/Handshake Lemma.md

 \sum_{v \in V} \deg(v) = 2|E|
 $$
 Proof:
-When we could the degrees of vertices of $G$, each edge of $G$ is counted twice.
+When we count the degrees of vertices of $G$, each edge of $G$ is counted twice.